hack4impact/logger/README.md

 const outputFile = join(__dirname, "logs.json");

-const logger = new Logger(outputDir);
+const logger = new Logger(outputFile);

 // Log "Hello" (DOES NOT append to the output file) logger.log("Hello");

-// Log "Hello" and append it to the output file logger.log("Hello", { writeToFile: true });
+// Log "Hello" and append the created Log object (w/ message, timestamp, index) to the output file logger.log("Hello", { writeToFile: true });

-// Log "WARNING!" using console.warn and don't append it the output file logger.log("WARNING!", { type: "warn" });
+// Log "WARNING!" using console.warn and don't append to the output file logger.warn("WARNING!");
+// ↑ Can also use logger.log("WARNING!", { type: warn })

+// Log "ERROR!" using console.error and append the created Log object to the output file logger.error("ERROR!", { writeToFile: true });

 // Log a success message using the static method 'success' Logger.success("It works!");